How to Prevent and Fix Damage from a Leaky Water Heater

-If you’re like most home owners, water damage from a flood or leak is probably on your short list of home related nightmares.
-Not only can prolonged and repeated water damage wreak havoc on your home, it can also be dangerous depending on the source of the leak or flood.
+If you’re like most home owners, damage from a flood or leak is probably on your short list of home related nightmares.
+Not only can prolonged and repeated damage wreak havoc on your home, it can also be dangerous depending on the source of the leak or flood.

-Water heaters are a great example of an often-forgotten home appliance that can cause a surprising amount of water damage should something go wrong.
+Water heaters are a great example of an often-forgotten home appliance that can cause a surprising amount of damage should something go wrong.
 So, what do you do if your water heater is leaking, or worse flooding?

 Before we get to that, let’s take a step back.
 The best defense against a leaky water heater is maintenance and general upkeep.
 The good news is, the maintenance and upkeep are things that, for the most part, can be handled by you.

 Do the following monthly, quarterly, and annual basis to prevent damage from a leaky water heater.

 Set aside 10 minutes at the beginning of every month and visually spot check your water heater for leaks.
 In your visual check for a leaky water heater, you should be checking the pipes and any other element that has flowing water.
 You’re checking for spraying or dripping from these areas.
 There may be drops of water on the ground or spraying from the pipes.
 Mold on the surrounding area (walls or other items) is also a sign that things may be wrong with your water heater.
 Pipe joints may have calcium build-up on them which can be a sign of a leak.
 Some of these problems can be fixed by simply tightening valves and pipe joints.